 Copywriting is an excellent way to earn an income as a writer, but not every writer would enjoy the career.
 It takes someone who is comfortable working alone and also working with others.

-As much as a copywriter is a writer, they are are also business people.
-And, because I copywriter usually has several clients, it can feel like you have several bosses.
+As much as a copywriter is a writer, he is also a business person.
+And, because a copywriter usually has several clients, it can feel like you have several bosses.

 Copywriting may not be a good career choice for some writers.
 If you would prefer to stay home and just write without interruption, I recommend blogging.